Healthcare on the Isle of Man: History

 32 general practitioners, 40 chemists, 16 dentists and 10 opticians joined the service at its inception.
 There were 28 specialist hospital doctors: 9 full-time, 12 part-time, and 7 visiting from England.
 For the first nine months of operation to 31 March 1949 the costs came to £197,200.
 The estimate for the first full year to 31 March 1950, was £454,668.
 By 1954 the board was under pressure to reduce its expenditure by 20%.
 The board responded by insisting that this would require reductions in the service which would have to be determined by the government.
 The National Health Service Act 1950 widened the board's powers to introduce charges, and in November 1950 a charge of 6d. per prescription form was introduced.
 This caused all but six of the chemists to withdraw their services for a fortnight.
 In December 1950 the board introduced a range of exemptions from charges.
 Charges for dental treatment were introduced in 1950 and, in 1952, charges for spectacles at 10/- a lens, and the whole cost of an approved frame.

 There was considerable administrative support from the English NHS.
 The Manchester Prescription Pricing Bureau dealt with the invoicing of prescribed medicine.
 A prescribing committee was established of whose six members four were doctors and one a chemist.
 Charges for prescriptions were increased in April 1953 to 1/- per form.

 In 1954, the board took responsibility for the Welfare Food Scheme.
 Orange juice, cod liver oil, and vitamin tablets were distributed through the ten infant welfare clinics.
 They were free to all children under five, and to expectant and nursing mothers in necessitous circumstances.
 In the year to March 1956 25,884 bottles of orange juice, 4,776 bottles of cod liver oil, and 594 packets of vitamin tablets were distributed.
 It also ran the Cheap Milk Scheme.
 From 1951 this was subject to a means test.
 In 1955/6, this was a household income not exceeding £5 a week, with the addition of 6 shillings for each dependent member.
 There were 176 beneficiaries, including six nursing or expectant mothers.
 A Home Help Scheme was also established and by 1959 there were 25 Home Helps.

 The School Dental Service provided free treatment for children of school age, and they were originally not eligible for free treatment from other dentists except in an emergency.

+The Isle of Man looks to be the first jurisdiction in the British Islands to allow assisted dying to give terminally ill people choice and protection at the end of life, after passing the law in 2023.